logoPROFESSIONAL VERSION

 Corn Cellulose Poisoning in Animals

-Corn cellulose–based rodenticides are relatively common and pose little systemic toxicity risk to veterinary patients.
-Made from powdered maize or corncobs, these products lead to dehydration, hypovolemic shock, and death when ingested by target species.
-Although some products do contain small amounts of sodium chloride, concentrations are low, averaging 2%, or 20 mg/g.
-The typical 1-ounce (28-g) block would thus contain 560 mg (0.56 g) of sodium chloride and would be subtoxic (< 2 g/kg) for nearly all veterinary patients.
-Gastroenteritis may be an expected outcome, and care would be supportive.
+Although some products do contain small amounts of sodium chloride, concentrations are low, averaging 2% (20 mg/g).
+The typical 28-g (1-ounce) block would thus contain 560 mg (0.56 g) of sodium chloride and would be subtoxic (< 2 g/kg) for nearly all veterinary patients.

 quizzes_lightbulb_red